YarekTyshchenko/asteroids/Readme.md

 - Add asteroids
 - Health
-- Minimap where player and asteroids are

 Clientside:

-- Scroll the map when player out of view
-- Add minimap
+- Show where the nearest asteroids are